souadkhailia/The-titanic-dataset/README.md

 **Overall, what is the average age of those who did survive?**

 **What is the average age of those who did and didn't survive grouped by Sex?**

+## Create a confusion matrix for a model using Scikit-Learn.
+## Use Seaborn to create a heatmap of a confusion matrix.